RobertASmith/paper_makeHEshiny/README.md

 ### Repository Description:

-This repository contains the two functions which were referred to in the text not included in the manuscript:
+This repository contains the extended data, the two functions which were referred to in the text but not included in the manuscript:

-- f_gen_psa  A function
+- f_gen_psa

 - f_MM_sicksicker